troyyoungblood/javascript-challenge/README.md

 This activity is provide code that will create a table dynamically based upon a dataset supplied for the homework.

 The homework has 2 Levels.
 Level 1 is required and Level 2 is Optional.
+Both Levels were completed.

 Level 1: Automatic Table and Date Search (Required)